-In 2023, ECFR began introduction of a bottom-up budget process that engages program and project managers in developing budgets for each functional area of district operations.
+ECFR uses a bottom-up budget process that engages program and project managers in developing budgets for each functional area of district operations.
 These budgets are consolidated, reviewed, and refined to produce the adopted district budget.

 In addition to building its budget from the bottom up, ECFR uses modified zero based budgeting.
 In this process, it is not assumed that the current year's spending for a program or function is justified.